-Electronic waste, commonly known as e-waste, comprises all sorts of electronic devices that are thrown away after their short useful time have been exhausted.
+E-waste, also known as electronic waste, refers to electronic devices such as mobile phones, computers, televisions, etc., that have been thrown away after their short life span has been exhausted.
 Most electronic products contain toxic metals such as lead, cadmium, mercury and others, which contaminates the environment when they are dumped on the landscape.
-Toxic metals in the e-waste are usually non-biodegradable and they will create harmful long-lasting negative consequences on the environment in general and our health in particular.
-E-waste dumping is gradually polluting the environment and is a growing problem worldwide.
-Proper management of e-waste pollution is a global issue.
+All these harmful, toxic, and non-biodegradable materials in the e-waste have long-lasting negative impacts on our health and environment.
+Environmental pollution in the form of e-waste is a growing problem worldwide, and its proper management is a global issue.
 According to the United Nations, the world is facing an e-waste crisis.
 The main goals of this study are as follows:

 - i.
 How to make electronic products more sustainable and environment-friendly. - ii.
 How to extend the life of used electronics through refurbishing/reusing and by other means. - iii.
-To provide a useful and flexible, cost-effective framework for worldwide e-waste management focusing on environmental protection by using appropriate methodologies, such as; recycling, refurbishing and reusing and by other appropriate means.
+To provide a useful and flexible, cost-effective framework for worldwide e-waste management focusing on environmental protection by means of proper refurbishing/reusing and recycling, or adapting to another appropriate methodology.

-Our preliminary studies show that some countries, for example Switzerland has successfully implemented an e-waste program.
+According to our preliminary studies some countries, for example Switzerland has successfully implemented an e-waste program.
 However, it is expensive and one size may not fit all, particularly to developing countries.
-Our proposed framework would be flexible, costeffective, and could be adjusted/adapted worldwide to eliminate e-waste pollution for the greater social good.
+Our proposed framework would be flexible, cost-effective, and could be adjusted/adapted worldwide to eliminate e-waste pollution for the greater social good.